swcarpentry-ja/carpentries-coc/topic_folders/mentoring/mentoring-subcommittee-roles.md

 ### Committee Liaisons

-The Mentoring Subcommittee benefits from regular updates from other committees within the organisation.
+The Mentoring Committee benefits from regular updates from other committees within the organisation.
-Currently, the committee receives updates from the Steering and Training Committees.
+Currently, the committee receives updates from the Executive Council and the Trainers Group.

 #### Responsibilities